huawei-openlab/oct/tools/specsValidator/README.md

 ### Develop Progress

-It can support to resive the specified specs revision and runc revision now, But can not support to use the newest specs version ,becasuse the specs have the huge change in adding the runtime.json.

 ### Next to Do

 1. Support the newest version of specs.
-2. Provide overall testcase of the specs.
-2. Support other containers.

 ### Reference
 OCP specs on https://github.com/opencontainers/specs